-In my 2003 paper I put these material and ideational logics together and tried to show in a very schematic way how they would move international politics in various stages from a world of 600,000 states way back when living in a Hobbesian world of all against all, to today's world of less than 200 states living in relative peace, what might be called a cosmopolitan peace.
+In my 2003 paper I put these material and ideational logics together and tried to show in a very schematic way how they would move international politics in various stages from a world of 600,000 states, way back when, living in a Hobbesian world of all against all, to today's world of less than 200 states living in relative peace, what might be called a cosmopolitan peace.
 To be sure, this peace is not yet universal.
 There are still authoritarian states out there.
-Ethnic and civil wars in the Middle East, Africa and elsewhere clearly indicate this cosmopolitan peace is not a complete one.
-But in the global north, the process of liberal democratization and pacification is basically complete, and as struggles for recognition play out further in the global south, I would argue that the latter too would eventually be pacified as well.
+Ethnic and civil wars in the Middle East, Africa and elsewhere clearly indicate that this cosmopolitan peace is not a complete one.
+But in the global north, the process of liberal democratization and pacification is basically complete, and as struggles for recognition play out further in the global south, I would argue that the latter too will eventually be pacified as well.

-For many scholars, from Francis Fukuyama today, to Kant and Hegel two centuries ago, such pacification would represent the end of history, completing the evolution of the world political system.
-In their view the world will have become America.
-Now importantly this end state, this cosmopolitan peace, is not a world state by my definition, but a system of states that still retain ultimate sovereignty over the use of violence.
-They just happen not to want to use that sovereignty to kill anyone, but they retain the right.
-So to get to my claim that a world state is inevitable I need a further argument that takes us from the cosmopolitan peace to a world state, and this where I think the normative issue comes into play, that a world state is morally necessary.
-Let me turn to that argument now.
+For many scholars, from Francis Fukuyama today, to Kant and Hegel two centuries ago, such a pacification would represent the end of history, completing the evolution of the world political system.
+In effect, in their view, the world will have become America.
+Now importantly, this end state, this cosmopolitan peace, is not a world state by my definition, but a system of states that still retain ultimate sovereignty over the use of violence.
+They just happen not to want to use that sovereignty to kill anybody, but they retain the right.
+So to get to my claim that a world state is inevitable, I need a further argument that takes us from the cosmopolitan peace to a world state, and this is where I think the normative issue comes really into play, that a world state is morally necessary.
+So let me turn to that argument now.

-The crux of my argument here is that there is a basic normative contradiction between the principles of liberal democracy, which I assumed in the cosmopolitan peace would be universalized on the one hand, and the principles of territorial state sovereignty, as I defined it above.
-As such, even a system of cosmopolitan peace will still be in disequilibrium or unstable and thus will eventually move world politics toward a world state.
+The crux of my argument here is that there is a basic normative contradiction between the principles of liberal democracy, which I've assumed in the cosmopolitan peace will be universalized, on the one hand, and the principles of territorial state sovereignty, as I defined it above.
+As such, even a system of cosmopolitan peace will still be in disequilibrium or unstable and thus it will eventually move world politics toward a world state.

 To set that up, let me briefly summarize what I will call the ethics of territorial state sovereignty.
 These ethics are essentially communitarian or nationalist.
-Which is to say that communities, territorial communities, have the right to exclude foreigners through citizenship laws and immigration control, and can basically define membership in their own communities; that is one aspect.
-And second, those communities, in particular states, have final authority to decide who is an enemy, and may therefore be killed.
-In effect, when it comes national security, at least every state is the judge of its own case.
-That is the standard view of what we live with today.
-So if the US decides that an Iraqi regime is a threat to our national security, and we have to invade it, then that's our call in the end and it is not accountable or answerable to anyone else.
-Thousands of Iraqi's may die as a result, but they have no redress, because that is just how it is in a world of territorial states.
+Which is to say that communities, territorial communities, have the right to exclude foreigners through citizenship laws and immigration control, and so they basically can define membership in their own communities; that is one aspect.
+And the second is, that communities, and in particular, states, have final authority to decide who is an enemy, and may therefore be killed.
+In effect, when it comes to national security, at least, every state is the judge of its own case.
+That's sort of the standard view that we live with today.
+So if the United States decides that the Iraqi regime is a threat to our national security, and we have to invade it, then that's our call in the end, and it is not accountable or answerable to anyone else.
+Thousands of Iraqis might die as a result, but they have no redress, because that is just how things are in a world of territorial states.